 One of the simplest, yet ingenious toys for children I have ever seen anyone come up with is building blocks.
-These non-electronic toys really grab hold of a child’s imagination and dares them to build whatever their little heart’s desire.
+These non-electronic toys really grab hold of a child’s imagination and inspires them to build whatever their little heart desires.

 While love can be manifested in many ways, so too can hurt.
 But, our master’s isn’t to be in what tears down and causes another’s demise or destruction; rather, in what builds up.